MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

 ## Troubleshoot PPDF Power Query-based data source refresh issues

+If the data is stale or you receive errors after a data source refresh, perform the following steps:

 1. Navigate to [Power Platform](https://make.powerapps.com).

 1. Select the **Environment** for your Customer Insights instance.